 Have you ever wondered what REALLY makes up happiness?
 I think at one point or another in our lives most of us have thought about what seems to a great number of people an elusive “state of mind.”
 And I quote “state of mind” because we know that any given state of mind can be remarkably subjective, in light of the current flux of varying personalities and thinking modes that makes up our world today.

 I, too, have had my share of this long quest for happiness.
-At this point in my over-half-a-century life of pondering over the “happiness factor” for most of my adult life; we lose ourselves in this long search for meaning–looking for a needle in a haystack never to be found.
+I, like many of us, have been pondering over the “happiness factor” for most of my adult life; we lose ourselves in this long search for meaning–looking for a needle in a haystack never to be found.
 We don’t realize we have lost so much precious time, until a sudden realization strikes like a thunder of lightning sent from the sky… or shall I say from heaven instead…???

-This quest has walked me through an endless search of religions, philosophies, and human thought in pursuit of this “happiness” state of mind–which can be as elusive as a butterfly enjoying the first signs of Spring!
+Our quest for happiness sends us on a journey through religions, philosophies, and human thought in pursuit of this “happiness” state of mind–which can be as elusive as a butterfly enjoying the first signs of Spring!

 …But… Is happiness really elusive???